tixianw/FastRodReconstruction/README.md

 ## Step 4: Run the Reconstruction Node

 Return to the second terminal where you started the ROS2 Vicon container.
 Now that you've copied the `reconstruction_node.py` script into the container, you can run it:
 ```
 python3 reconstruction_node.py
 ```
 This command will start the reconstruction node, which will begin listening to multiple ROS2 topics related to the Vicon system, and run the fast reconstruction.

 ## Additional Information

-- The first container runs a Vicon client, which access the data provided by a Vicon motion capture system.
+- The first container runs a Vicon client, which access the data provided by a Vicon motion capture system (or a mock one).
 - The second container is the main ROS2 environment where you'll run your reconstruction-related nodes and scripts.
 - The `reconstruction_node.py` script is copied into the main container, allowing you to listen to multiple ROS2 topics related to the Vicon data, and run the fast reconstruction.